-Job boards are an intrinsic part of any recruiter’s talent strategy but to build a sustainable and robust talent acquisition model it is imperative to also utilise your own recruitment website.
+Job boards are an intrinsic part of any recruiter’s talent strategy but to build a sustainable and robust talent acquisition model it is imperative to also utilise your own recruitment website for posting jobs.

 And it seems a growing number of recruiters are realising the huge benefits of using a purpose-built website integrated with recruitment features and functionalities to post jobs and attract talent.
 WaveTrackR’s Recruitment Trends: Lockdown Report revealed that 22% of all jobs were posted to recruitment websites in 2020, an increase of 7% from 2019.
 The reasons for fully utilising your recruitment website are manifold.